antimof/UxPlay/README.md

 **Raspberry Pi** devices work best with hardware GPU h264 video decoding if the Video4Linux2 plugin in  GStreamer v1.20.x or earlier has been patched (see the UxPlay [Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for patches).
-This is fixed in  GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**..
+This is fixed in  GStreamer-1.22, and by backport patches from this in distributions such as Raspberry Pi OS (Bullseye): **use option `-bt709` with the GStreamer-1.18.4 from Raspberry Pi OS**.
 This also needs the bcm2835-codec kernel module that is not in the standard Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).

 * **If this kernel module is not available in your Raspberry Pi operating system, or if GStreamer < 1.22 is not patched, use option `-avdec`